Interdiction

+Interdiction is interception of an object prior to its arrival at the location where it is to be used in military, espionage, and law enforcement.

+Military

-Interdiction is a military term for the act of delaying, disrupting, or destroying enemy forces or supplies en route to the battle area.
+In the military, interdiction is the act of delaying, disrupting, or destroying enemy forces or supplies en route to the battle area.
 A distinction is often made between strategic and tactical interdiction.
 The former refers to operations whose effects are broad and long-term; tactical operations are designed to affect events rapidly and in a localized area.